Jake Muxworthy

 Jake Muxworthy (born September 10, 1978) is an American movie and TV actor.
 Jake's first appearances in big roles were in the early 2000s, after doing many cameo roles previously.
-He mostly appears on horror and thriller genres.
-He also appears on short films such as Michelle Branch's video 'Everywhere'.
+He mostly appears in horror and thriller projects.
+He has also appeared in short films such as Michelle Branch's video 'Everywhere'.
 He received his first role as a paramedic in Cradle 2 the Grave.
-Almost immediately it was followed by a part as 'Tim' in the comedy I Heart Huckabees.
+Almost immediately, this was followed by a part as 'Tim' in the comedy I Heart Huckabees.